 He wanted to become a preacher and worked as a local preacher on the Holt and Sheringham circuit for three years before entering the full time ministry.
 His initial stipend was 25s ( £1.25) per week.

-During his first 25 years a new schoolroom was built, the chapel re-seated and a small pipe organ installed.
-Then, as it were to mark his silver jubilee, the chapel was extended in 1926.
+During his first 25 years a new schoolroom was built, the church re-seated and a small pipe organ installed.
+Then, as it were to mark his silver jubilee, the church was extended in 1926.